 What We Do!

 The Florida Fish and Wildlife Conservation Commission (FWC) developed the High School Fishing Program for students who are interested in learning how to become effective, conservation minded anglers.
-The goal is to teach students about ethical angling, conservation, Florida's aquatic and marine habitats, basic fishing gear, and general fishing concepts to help create confident and responsible anglers.
+The goal is to teach students about ethical angling, conservation, Florida's aquatic habitats, basic fishing gear, and general fishing concepts to help create confident and responsible anglers.
 FWC works with each school, providing them with the curriculum, knowledge, and funding opportunities to run a successful fishing club.
-Each school will learn the curriculum, plan fishing activities, and conduct a conservation project by the end of the year.
+Each school will learn the curriculum, plan fishing activities, and conduct a conservation project by the end of the school year.
 Let's Go Fishing!

 How to Get Started

 Contact us at R3Fishing@MyFWC.com or 850-617-6012 to let us know you are interested in participating.
 The best time to get involved is early in the school year.
 Your school will need a program sponsor such as a teacher, coach or parent who will oversee the High School Fishing Program, usually as an extracurricular club or a team.
 The sponsor is responsible for setting up club meetings and fishing opportunities, submitting student documents to the FWC, teaching the core curriculum, helping the club work on their conservation project, and submitting the Florida's R3 Grant Application.
 Grant funding is not required to participate in the program.

 Reach out to us! the FWC has many resources available to help you make your High School Fishing Program a great success.

 - Tournament: March 12 - April 30, 2021

 - Post-Surveys: May 7, 2021